 Alternatively referred to as a virtual digital assistance, a digital assistant is a computer program designed to assist a user by answering questions and performing basic tasks.

-Today, most people are familiar with the digital assistants on their smartphones such as the Google Assistant on Android smartphones, Siri on iPhones and iPads, and Bixby on Samsung phones.
+Today, people are familiar with smartphone digital assistants such as Google Assistant or Mycroft on Android smartphones, Siri on iPhones and iPads, and Bixby on Samsung phones.
 Smart speakers like the Amazon Echo and Google Home are also popular examples of a digital assistant.
 Microsoft Windows 10 users may also be familiar with Cortana, which is Microsoft's digital assistant for the computer.

 A digital assistant should not be confused with a virtual assistant or a human who remotely helps a person or company with tasks.
 Also, because most digital assistants are interacted with by using your voice they may also be referred to as a voice assistant.

 How to interact with a digital assistant